iterative/ldb-resources/_README_draft.md

 | Change into workspace | `$ cd ./large-cats` |
 | Save this dataset into LDB | `$ ldb commit` |

 Now dataset `ds:large-cats` is saved.
-Since LDB defines the dataset as a collection of data objects and annotations, a particular dataset version will always remain reproducible.
+Since LDB defines the dataset as a collection of specific data objects and annotation versions, any version of a dataset will remain reproducible.

 If we change a dataset and save it again, this will create a new version, but we can still refer to the previous one if needed: